TheFirstQuestion/PyFitnessPal/README.md

 PyFitnessPal is written using Python 3, MySQL, Flask, jQuery, and Bootstrap.

-PyFitnessPal also makes use of the U.S. Department of Agriculture food composition data through its [API](https://ndb.nal.usda.gov/ndb/doc/).
+PyFitnessPal also makes use of the U.S. Department of Agriculture food composition data.

 ### Installation